-An upbeat blues romp with a steady, danceable beat, False Prophet is likely to be one of the most popular songs on the album.
+An upbeat blues romp with a steady, danceable beat, False Prophet is one of the more popular song on the album.

 Dylan borrowed the tune from Billy “The Kid” Emerson’s If Lovin’ You Is Believing.
-Emerson’s first big break was playing piano in Ike Turner’s band, which eventually led to a solo career.
+Emerson’s played piano in Ike Turner’s band, which led to a solo career.
 Emerson’s song Every Woman I Know (Crazy ‘Bout Automobiles) has been covered by many artists.
 Ry Cooder’s version is pretty great.
-Red Hot was also covered by many, including rockabilly great Robert Gordon.
+Red Hot was also covered by many, including rockabilly cult legend Robert Gordon.
 Dylan played Emerson’s version on his Theme Time Radio Hour show.

-The lyrics are a bit cryptic, to such a degree that it’s impossible to get a solid grasp on exactly what’s happening.
-I’m not super interested in going into the ditch of what each songs means, but I’d guess it’s the story of a man who has been damaged by our cruel society (Another day of anger, bitterness, and doubt), but has come back swinging (I’m just here to bring vengeance on somebody’s head) and isn’t done yet.
+The lyrics of this song are a bit cryptic, to such a degree that it’s impossible to get a solid grasp on exactly what’s happening.
+I’m not super interested in going into the ditch of what the song means, but I’d guess it’s the story of a man who has been damaged by our cruel society (Another day of anger, bitterness, and doubt), but has come back swinging (I’m just here to bring vengeance on somebody’s head), and isn’t done yet.
 In fact, he’s evolved beyond the point where this world can touch him anymore (Can’t remember when I was born / And I forgot when I died).

-I guess it’s often a mistake to assume a song is autobiographical, but in this case I think it probably is.
-Dylan – as great and as many accolades as he’s had – still seems to be have bit of a grudge against the world for how he’s been treated.
-For evidence, read the speech he delivered at the MusiCares award ceremony, where towards the end he goes off-the-rails a bit and insults Tom T. Hall, Merle Haggard and a few others.
-False Prophet seems to be an attempt to address some gripes and also say that he’s way beyond such nonsense.
-Ok Bob.
+I guess it’s often a mistake to assume a song is autobiographical, but in this case, I think it probably is.
+Dylan still seems to have a bit of a grudge against the world for how he’s been treated over the years by the media.
+For evidence, read the speech he delivered at the MusiCares award ceremony, where towards the end he goes off-the-rails a bit and insults Tom T. Hall, Merle Haggard, and a few others.
+False Prophet seems to be an attempt to address some of these gripes and also say that he’s way beyond such nonsense.
+Ok, Bob.

 “False prophet” is of course a biblical reference.
 The phrase appears multiple times in the Bible, but the most well-known occurrence is from Matthew 7:15.